 Updated Abstract

 Hydrilla verticillata is an invasive aquatic plant that has become a serious problem in Southeastern United States, especially impacting vegetation and water quality.
-Traditionally, Hydrilla infestation has been tackled using a combination of field based physical, chemical and biological methods, which are often costly.
-Rapid and accurate spatio-temporal estimates of Hydrilla density and distribution facilitate better monitoring and management of this invasive plant.
-NASA Landsat 8 Operational Land Imager (OLI) imagery in combination with in situ data were used to map Hydrilla distributions and density in four lakes across Georgia (GA) and Florida (FL).
-Performances of Visible Resistant Atmospheric Index (VARI) and Green Normalized Difference Vegetation Index (GNDVI) were analyzed in terms of mapping Hydrilla density and distribution, using a combination of statistical techniques, such as coefficient of determination (R2), percent normalized root mean square error (%RMSE), and residual trends.
-The proposed work is innovative because it will use Landsat 8 OLI data to study the spread of the aquatic invasive plants in GA and FL inland waters.
-The resulting detection tool for monitoring Hydrilla distribution can be used for water quality restoration decision-making by the project end-users, Georgia Power, J. W. Jones Ecological Research Center, and Henry County Water Authority.This tool will be an efficient alternative to otherwise harmful physical or chemical measures, and facilitate adaptive plant management.
+Traditionally, Hydrilla infestation has been tackled using a combination of field-based physical, chemical and biological methods which are often costly.
+Rapid and accurate spatio-temporal estimates of Hydrilla density and distribution are needed for better monitoring and management of this invasive plant.
+This project demonstrated an innovative approach using Landsat 8 OLI data to study the spread of this invasive aquatic plant in inland waters.
+NASA Landsat 8 Operational Land Imager (OLI) imagery in combination with in situ data were used to map Hydrilla distribution and density in four lakes across Georgia and Florida.
+Performances of Visible Atmospherically Resistant Index (VARI) and Green Normalized Difference Vegetation Index (GNDVI) were analyzed for indications of Hydrilla density and distribution, using a combination of statistical techniques, such as coefficient of determination (R2), percent normalized root mean square error (%RMSE), and residual trends.
+The resulting detection tool for monitoring Hydrilla distribution was delivered to Georgia Power, the J. W. Jones Ecological Research Center, and the Henry County Water Authority for use in water quality restoration decision-making.

-Keywords: Remote Sensing, Landsat 8-OLI, Hydrilla, Aquatic Plants, Invasive Species